-Free healthcare in Malta, for all?
+Free Healthcare in Malta, For All?

+If you are a EU citizen with an E121 form, healthcare is considered free for you in the archipelago.
+Which, particularly for the elderly or ill, can help in keeping the cost of living in Malta down.
 Simply use the E121 form to get a Certificate of Entitlement.
-If you are just visiting Malta then a European Health Insurance Card will provide the same level of cover and is recommended.
+If you are just visiting Malta, then the highly recommended European Health Insurance Card will provide the same level of cover.

-The weekly shop in Malta
+The Weekly Shop in Malta

-Depending on how many people are in your household you may find yourself spending anywhere from €150 to €250 a month on food.
-Food prices, as well as the cost of other products such as household cleaners, may not seem that much lower in here than other countries but that does not overly increase the cost of living in Malta.
+Depending on how many people are in your household you may find yourself spending anywhere between €180 to €370 a month on food.
+Food prices, as well as the cost of other products such as household cleaners, may not seem that much lower here than other countries, but that does not overly increase the cost of living in Malta.

-You can keep the cost of living in Malta even lower by purchasing local or imported Italian products instead of the familiar big brands.
-Additionally, farmers markets and fresh food stalls offer great value for money as the food production and transportation costs are lower.
+This increase is partly because of the import costs.
+However, there are savings to be made.
+You can keep the cost of living in Malta even lower by purchasing local or imported Italian products instead of familiar brand-names.
+Additionally, farmers markets and fresh food stalls offer great value for money as the food production and transportation costs are exponentially lower.

 Is the cost of living in Malta low?

-As we have seen the overall cost of living in Malta is significantly lower than in the United Kingdom and the United States.
+The overall cost of living in Malta is significantly lower than in the United Kingdom and the United States.
 While some things such as prescription medicines are more expensive the overall cost is far lower.

-A couple could easily live well in Malta on a budget of €2250.
-This will see you enjoying good food, nights out and a lovely home in a gorgeous location.
+A couple could easily live well on a monthly budget of €2600.
+They’ll be able to enjoy good food, nights out, and a lovely home in a gorgeous location.